haihan-yu/math-for-macro/README.md

 ## Teaching material

 The repository contains the LaTeX source files to the course material.
-The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX and the MacTeX-2021 distribution.
+The repository also contains the PDF files produced by compiling the LaTeX files with pdfTeX.

 The material is organized in two folders: